By Professor Tony Attwood and Dr Michelle Garnett

-If you are interest in learning more about an emotional toolbox for autism, we highly recommend registering for our webcast: Emotion Management for Autistic Children and Adolescents
+If you are interest in learning more about an emotional toolbox for autism, we highly recommend registering for our online course, Emotion Management for Autistic Children and Adolescents

 Attwood, T. Evans C. & Lesko A. (2014).
 Been There.
 Done That.
 Try This!: An Aspie’s Guide to Life on Earth.
 London: Jessica Kingsley Publishers.